zobnin/aiolauncher_scripts/README.md

 * `ui:get_secondary_text_color()` - returns the secondary text color (usually gray) in #XXXXXX format;
 * `ui:set_folding_flag(boolean)` - sets or clears the flag of the folded mode of the widget, the function should be called before the data display functions;

 When you click on any element of the interface, the `on_click(number)` callback will be executed, where number is the ordinal number of the element.
+A long click calls `on_long_click(number)`.
 For example, if you use `ui:show_buttons` to show three buttons, then clicking the first button will call `on_click` with argument 1, the second with arguments 2, and so on.
 If there is only one element on the screen, the argument will always be equal to one and can be omitted.

 The `ui:show_chart()` function takes a string as its third argument to format the x and y values on the screen.
 For example, the string `x: date y: number` means that the X-axis values should be formatted as dates, and the Y-values should be formatted as a regular number.
 There are four formats in total: